jdchen5/imperialMLnAI_CSproject/README.md

 ## CONTACT DETAILS
-If you are planning on making your github repo public you may wish to include some contact information such as a link to your twitter or an email address.

 If you're interested in learning more about our project or have suggestions for improvements, feel free to reach out or follow our work on GitHub at [Your GitHub Repo Link].
-For direct inquiries or collaboration opportunities, email us at [your_email@example.com].
+For direct inquiries or collaboration opportunities, reach out at [LinkedIn](https://www.linkedin.com/in/jingchen-ku/).